 UCEAP International Health and Safety Protocols

-The University of California Education Abroad Program (UCEAP) is committed to promoting a safe environment for students, faculty, and staff, and to offering reliable information to UCEAP students and their parents about health precautions and potential risks.
+The University of California Education Abroad Program (UCEAP) is committed to promoting a safe environment for students, faculty, and staff, and to offering reliable information health precautions and potential risks.
 Safety on UCEAP is a shared responsibility and requires students to be well-informed and active participants in their own well-being overseas.
-UCEAP provides students with health and safety information through pre-departure and onsite orientations, and documentation.
+UCEAP provides students with health and safety information through pre-departure and onsite orientations and online pre-departure documentation so students and parents are prepared with updated information.
 Experienced staff are ready to answer questions from students and their parents.

 The UCEAP International Health, Safety, and Emergency Response unit is dedicated to international health and safety related to UCEAP programming around the world.
 The UCEAP International Health, Safety, and Emergency Response unit in California and the UC Study Center and partners abroad monitor worldwide events daily and strive for timely reporting accuracy.
 During an emergency, a response team in California and abroad will be responsible for coordinating a response.
 Depending on the nature of the emergency, contingency plans are in place.